 In Chapter 3 we reported that the CIL scale scores of female students were statistically significantly higher than those of male students on average across all countries and within all countries and benchmarking participants except Chile, Uruguay, and North Rhine-Westphalia (Germany).
 A different pattern was evident for the relationship between gender and CT achievement to that of gender and CIL achievement.
 Across all countries the average CT scale score of male students was statistically significantly higher than that of female students (Table 4.2).
 However, this difference was not consistent at the country level.
-In Portugal and North Rhine-Westphalia (Germany) the average achievement of male students was statistically significantly higher than that of female students and in Finland the CT achievement of female students was statistically significantly higher than that of male students.
+In Portugal and North Rhine-Westphalia (Germany) the average achievement of male students was statistically significantly higher than that of female students was statistically significantly higher than the CT achievement of female students was statistically significantly higher than that of female students was statistically significantly higher than that of female students was statistically significantly higher than that of female students was statistically significantly higher than that of male students.
 In France, Germany, Korea, and Luxembourg the average scores of male students appeared to be higher than those of female students but the differences were not statistically significant.
 In Chapter 8 we discuss the implications of the differences in achievement by gender found in both CIL and CT in further detail.